Healthy Sweet Basil (Ocimum basilicum) in bright indirect, also known as Sweet Basil

 About Sweet Basil

 Sweet Basil originates from tropical regions of central Africa and Southeast Asia and remains tied to those ecological conditions in cultivation.
 In its native habitat it grows in open sunny habitats with seasonal moisture and well-drained soil and is recognized for its white flowers and foliage.
-Cultivation history shows a regional foundation followed by broader horticultural adoption as plant trade expanded.
-Across traditional culinary culture, this plant remains practical for fresh harvests and compact edible production.
-That blend of appearance and reliability keeps it relevant in both beginner collections and more curated plant setups.
+A practical check: cultivation history shows a regional foundation followed by broader horticultural adoption as plant trade expanded.
+In practice, across traditional culinary culture, this plant remains practical for fresh harvests and compact edible production.
+In practice, that blend of appearance and reliability keeps it relevant in both beginner collections and more curated plant setups.

 Family: Lamiaceae · Genus: Ocimum